 The great idea is to develop special strength training for children that would benefit them.
 This fact proposes that your child should not be subjected to high-intensity power-lifting, bodybuilding, and weight-lifting.
 When developing a weight training program for your child, you should focus on lighter weights and controlled moves.
 Even after developing a custom program for your child, you should monitor them during each training session.
 Monitoring the child ensures safety as well as proper training.

 You also may like: How To Measure For Knee Sleeves?

 - Strength training should only be a part of the child’s exercise regime.
 This guideline suggests that children should also engage in other activities such as sports and play.
-The weight training should not be used to substitute these exercises.
+Weight training should not be used to substitute these exercises.

 - A child should not engage in maximal or near-maximal lifts.
-The ACSM recommends that children should lift light weights and high repeats rather than lifting heavy weight.
+The ACSM recommends that children should lift light weights and high repeats rather than lifting heavy weights.

 - You should supervise your child in all training sessions.

 - You should implement the appropriate safety measures to prevent overuse injuries.
 The type of safety measure that you establish should be specific to the weight training that you adopt for your child.

 What Benefits Do Children Get From Weight Training?